KyleHeffernan/GameEngines2Assignment/README.md

 # What am I most proud of
 I would say I am most proud of the transitions between the cutscenes and the unity scenes.
 While they aren't perfect, I am proud of how well they transition together.

+# Classes
+The scripts that have code from the Games Engines 2 module are State Machine, Boid, Follow Path, Obstacle Avoidance, Offset Pursue, Steering Behaviours.
+The rest of the scripts were written by me.

 # References
 - Unity Documentation
+- Stack Overflow
 - Games Engines 2 2021 Examples Github
 - [Asteroids](https://assetstore.unity.com/packages/3d/environments/asteroids-pack-84988)
 - [Particle Effects](https://assetstore.unity.com/packages/essentials/asset-packs/unity-particle-pack-5-x-73777)